Skip to article content

 9 min read

 Coverage errors in Google Search Console represent a specific indexing problem: pages that should be indexed but are not.
-These errors indicate that search engines attempted to process pages but couldn't add them to the search index.
+These errors indicate that search engines attempted to process pages but could not add them to the search index.

 Understanding what causes coverage errors and how to resolve them is essential for ensuring that important pages are discoverable in search results.
 Each error type reflects a different underlying issue that requires specific correction.